Artic-Panda/Artic-Panda/README.md

 ## About me

-I am a full-stock programmer developing crypto projects.
+I am a full-stack programmer developing crypto projects.
 I love learning new technologies and improving my programming skills.

 ### Languages and Tools: